4353

 SNMPv3 Overview

-SNMPv3 is the newest version of SNMP.
+SNMPv3 is the newest SNMP version.
 Its management framework features primarily involve enhanced security.

 The SNMPv3 architecture introduces the User-based Security Model (USM) for message security and the View-based Access Control Model (VACM) for access control.